 Gus Van Sant's baby face is in immediate need of shade at the Cannes Film Festival.
 When a beach-club worker finally gets the angle of the umbrella right, Van Sant tells a publicist, "But we still need another one."

 Van Sant has required no such shelter from the often harsh world of film-making.
 One of the industry's few openly gay directors, he has danced between art-house edge and multiplex sensibility for more than 25 years.
-At Cannes this week in 2003, Van Sant earned perhaps the biggest validation of his career.
+The film festival has just got underway in Cannes, and it was in this week in 2003 that Van Sant earned perhaps the biggest validation of his career.
 He captured the Palme d'Or (the top prize for best movie) and best director for Elephant, his interpretation of those Columbine High School shootings.
 Gus Van Sant on the beach at Cannes.

 Photo courtesy Karine Cohen.